-Nissan CEO says new capital ties with Renault not discussed
+Nissan, Renault not ready to discuss new capital ties - Saikawa

-TOKYO (Reuters) - Nissan CEO Hirota Saikawa told reporters on Monday that he had not heard directly about a reported French proposal to integrate Nissan’s management with France’s Renault, adding that it was not the stage to discuss revising their capital ties.
+TOKYO (Reuters) - Nissan CEO Hirota Saikawa said on Monday that he had not heard directly about a reported French proposal to integrate the Japanese carmaker’s management with Renault, adding that it was not the time to discuss revising the partners’ capital ties.

 The Nikkei newspaper reported on Sunday that a French government delegation had informed Tokyo that it would seek an integration of Renault SA (RENA.PA) and Nissan (7201.T), most likely under the umbrella of a single holding company.

-“Since I have not heard this directly, I cannot comment,” Saikawa told reporters as he left his residence.
+“Since I have not heard this directly, I cannot comment,” Saikawa told reporters.

 Asked about future capital ties, he said: “We are not at the stage for such discussions.”

-Japanese public broadcaster NHK quoted French Economy Minister Bruno Le Maire as telling journalists that such an integration proposal was “not on the table now”.
+Japanese public broadcaster NHK quoted French Economy Minister Bruno Le Maire as telling journalists that an integration proposal was “not on the table now”.

-Reports of closer integration come as ousted Nissan Chairman Carlos Ghosn remains in detention following his Nov.
+The fresh reports of closer integration come as ousted Nissan Chairman Carlos Ghosn remains in detention following his Nov.
 19 arrest and subsequent charges of financial misconduct, which he has denied.

+Ghosn, under pressure from the French government, had pushed for a deeper tie-up between the two carmakers, including possibly a full merger, despite strong reservations at Nissan.

+A source familiar with Nissan’s thinking said the reported French proposal did not “make sense” given the two companies’ different cultures, Renault’s lower productivity and Nissan’s bigger contribution of key technology.

+“It’s a virtual merger, I don’t think it makes sense,” the source said, adding he had not heard directly of such a French proposal.

-Ghosn has asked a Tokyo District Court for the second time to grant him bail after a request last week was denied, citing flight risk and concerns about evidence tampering.
-A hearing is scheduled for Monday in Tokyo.
+Ghosn has asked a Tokyo District Court again to grant him bail after a request last week was denied, citing flight risk and concerns about evidence tampering.

 Ghosn has offered to post stock he owns in the automaker as collateral, surrender his passports and submit to electronic tracking as part of a renewed effort to persuade a Tokyo court to grant him bail while he awaits trial on charges of financial misconduct, a spokeswoman for the car executive said.
 Any bail must be paid in cash.